Sibghatullah-Laghari/mediconnect/SECURITY.md

 ---

-## 📋 Production Security Checklist
+## 📋 Production Security Checklist:-

 Before deploying MediConnect to a production environment, verify the following: